glowkeeper/Provenator/docs/OVERVIEW.md

 2. Check whether that hash exists on the blockchain.
 3. If the hash exists, retrieve the associated metadata.

-To install the source, please clone this repository, then follow the [installation instructions](/docs/INSTALL.md).
+To install the source, please clone this repository, then follow the installation instructions in this repositories' [README](/README.md).

-If, rather than install from the [source](src), you'd rather just use **Provenator**, then we are in the midst of porting the code to the Ethereum testnet [rinkeby](https://www.rinkeby.io) - *please watch this space*.
+If, rather than install from the [source](src), you'd rather just use **Provenator**, then we are in the midst of porting the code to the Ethereum testnet [rinkeby](https://www.rinkeby.io). *Please watch this space*.
 Once that's ready, it won't cost any real Ether to load a media resource and register its provenance.
 However, you will neded some test Ether, and the [rinkeby faucet](https://www.rinkeby.io/#faucet) has instructions for getting some of that.

+Meanwhile, if you would like to help port the application to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/)), then please email s dot huckle at sussex dot ac dot uk.

 <hr/>
 <a name="1">1</a>: A tool such as MetaMask (https://github.com/MetaMask/metamask-extension) can be used for the signing process.